squeaky-pl/pystacia/doc/source/installation.rst

 I want to run a test suite
 ==========================

-Test suite can be run by entering the tinyimg folder inside site-packages folder and running `nosetests` after install :term:`nose` package.
+Test suite can be run by entering the `pystacia` folder inside site-packages folder and running `nosetests` after install :term:`nose` package.